ajaydaram/deployme/src/blog/functions.md

 1. with function *declaration*
 2. with function *expression*
 3. using function *constructor*
-4. Using IIFE (immediatly invokable function expression)
+4. Using IIFE (immediately invocable function expression)

 ### construction of a function